melizalab/cr-pr-adults/README.md

 adulthood.

-This file describes the key steps in running the analysis, including links to data files hosted on public repositories..
+This file describes the key steps in running the analysis, including links to data files hosted on public repositories.
 See the `docs` folder for information about installing dependencies, using Rivanna, and other topics.
+The instructions should work on Linux or any other POSIX-compatible operating system.
+Windows users will need to port batch scripts.

 ## Datasets

 - zebf-social-acoustical-stats: amplitude and texture statistics for colony and pair-reared birds
 - zebf-discrim-noise: behavior trial data
 - zebf-social-acoustical-ephys: neural data

+To download, verify, and unpack the datasets, run `batch/fetch_datasets.sh`.

 ## Analysis